sumeyacodes/codewars-hackathon/PROJECT_PRESENTATION.md

 ## Challenge Overview

+A wild mummy duck appears in front of you.
+She is angry because her ducklings are missing, and she blames YOU!
+She orders you to fetch all her ducklings immediately, and organise them based on a very specific structure.

 In this kata, you'll work with an API that serves duck images and their associated status codes.
-Your mission is to create a categorisation system that sorts these ducks based on their status codes.
-Think of it as organizing an army of ducks - but be careful, one of them might be horse-sized!
+Your mission is to create a categorisation system that sorts these ducks based on their status codes into nested objects and arrays, as if you're organising an army of little ducklings  🦆

 ## What You'll Learn